openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 1. The Machine API controllers continue to manage the MachineSet.
 1. Where appropriate, the cluster admin contacts support for additional help/timelines for availability of the missing feature

-Long standing syhcnronization errors, where the admin has requested a transition by changing the `authoritativeAPI`, will result in alerts firing to indicate to the cluster admin that the transition is not occurring as they requested.
+Long standing syhcnronization errors, where the admin has requested a transition by changing the `authoritativeAPI`, will result in AlertManager alerts firing to indicate to the cluster admin that the transition is not occurring as they requested.

 #### Workflow extension